indix/sparkplug/README.md

 }
 ```

-As seen in the example above, the custom UDF inherits from AddPlugDetailUDF[T] and implements the `addPlugDetails` as needed.
+As seen in the example above, the custom UDF inherits from `AddPlugDetailUDF[T]`` and implements the `addPlugDetails` method as needed.

 ### Working with structs